I3ck/rust-3d/README.md

 rust-3d is still in really early stages, and is likely to change A LOT over time.
 Feel free to open an issue in case you're missing something or found a bug.
 Also some code might be untested, I am working on 100% test coverage, tho.
-All classes / algorithms of https://github.com/I3ck/lib_2d will be ported into the 2d part.
 Once this is fairly well tested, I'll also add it to crates.